PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Experiments

 \subsection{Efficiency Analysis}

-We analyze the efficiency of GPT-based \textsc{PoTable} and three representative baselines by evaluating the count number of required LLM-based generation in TabFact (S).
+To further show that the improvements in \textsc{PoTable} do not come from sacrificing computational overhead, we analyze the efficiency of GPT-based \textsc{PoTable} and three representative approaches by evaluating the number of required LLM-based generations in TabFact (S).
 Analytical results are presented in Table \ref{efficiency}.
-In Binder and Dater, the generation counts are fixed while the ones of Chain-of-Table and our PoTable fluctuate dynamically, so we report the empirical average counts of each module for estimation.
-We notice that multiple generations achieve some improvements in the compared baselines, yet they require higher generation counts with a high LLM-based token consumption.
-In comparison, \textsc{PoTable} always adopts a single generation and has much fewer generation counts than other baselines, yet it achieves the best performance among all baselines.
-In addition, the difference in generation counts between the original \textsc{PoTable} and the ``\textit{only} Reason'' setting is small, while the accuracy difference is more than 3\%.
-All the above results demonstrate the efficiency of our \textsc{PoTable}, indicating significant improvements of stage-oriented thinking rather than multiple generations.
+The baseline approaches require multiple LLM generations for their intermediate steps (marked as Default), whereas \textsc{PoTable} adopts a single-generation strategy by default.
+In Binder and Dater, the generation counts are fixed while the ones of Chain-of-Table and \textsc{PoTable} fluctuate dynamically, so we report the empirical average counts of each module for estimation.
+We observe that while multiple generations yield some improvements for the baselines, they inherently demand significantly higher generation counts, resulting in substantial token consumption.
+In contrast, \textsc{PoTable} strictly adheres to a single-generation approach, requiring far fewer inference steps while still achieving the best performance among all baselines.
+In addition, the difference in generation counts between the original \textsc{PoTable} and the ``\textit{only} Reason'' setting is quite small, whereas the accuracy gap exceeds 3\%.
+This confirms that the significant performance gains stem from the stage-oriented plan-then-execute reasoning paradigm rather than brute-force multiple generations, thoroughly validating the efficiency of our \textsc{PoTable}.